Electronics Assembly (4) (Formerly ELT 113)

 Small signal amplifiers using bipolar junction transistors and field effect transistors studied.
 Circuit gain, input and output impedance and bandwidth calculations are used to predict circuit operation.
 Troubleshooting techniques practiced.
 Op amp circuits are studied.

 Students learn the mechanical, electronic and software features of autonomous robots.
 Prerequisite: ERA 150, ELT 115, CST 224.

 An introductory study of the principles of Automation.
 This includes: Thyristors, Electric Motors, Motor Controls, Ladder Logic and Closed Loop Systems.
-Prerequisite: ELT 121, ERA 120, ERA 151.
+Prerequisites: ELT 121, ERA 120, ERA 151.

-A second course in automation and robotics.
 Topics covered include electric motors, motor controls work cell robotics, and a very heavy emphasis on programmable logic controllers.
-Prerequisite: ERA 250
+Prerequisite: ERA 250.

 A third course in Robotics.
-Topics covered are: infrared range sensing, navigation principles of autonomous robots, behavior based control, and characteristics of workcell robots.
+Topics covered are: infrared range sensing, navigation principles of autonomous robots, behavior based control, and characteristics of work cell robotics.
+Prerequisite: ERA 230.